 Lord, your Word is a precious treasure.
 Please guide me to rightly study it and to discern your message accurately.
-And please help me to present our studies in such a way that my students will learn how to properly study your Word.
-Please help us all to be responsive to the guidance we discover and to be willing to turn from any impurities we discover in our lives when studied in the light of your guidelines.
+And please help me to present this lesson in a way that my students will learn how to properly study your Word.
+Please help me to be responsive to the guidance I discover and to be willing to turn from any impurities I discover in my life when studied in the light of your guidelines.
+Draw the children in my class to love your Word, believe it, and allow it to guide their lives.